 Emergency Preparedness & Response Fact Sheet

-The Emergency Preparedness & Response (EPR) section of the Public Health Partnerships division coordinates emergency preparedness and response activities of the Minnesota Department of Health.
+The Emergency Preparedness & Response (EPR) Division coordinates emergency preparedness and response activities of the Minnesota Department of Health.
 It provides guidance to local public health agencies, tribal governments and health care organizations as they develop plans and protocols for responding to public health threats.
-EPR maintains a 24/7 on-call system to take calls from federal agencies, local government, other state agencies and the public about emergency events.
+EPR maintains a 24/7 on-call system to take calls from federal agencies, local government, and other state agencies about emergency events.
 That number is 651-201-5735.

 - Minnesota’s Health Alert Network (HAN) disseminates urgent public health information to doctors, nurses, and others who need it.
 The distribution system is a "tree" that relies on local and tribal health departments to forward it to hospitals, clinic and other partners in each jurisdiction.